5/29/26

 After that, the goals are to get to d1, e1, f1, g1, h1, h2, f2, c2, a2, a3, b3, d3, etc. until the entire board is reached in this fashion.

 A good class A player with practice should be able to do the entire board in less than 3 minutes.
-For lower-ranked players, this might take much longer, even with practice.
+However, for lower-ranked players, this might take much longer, even with practice.

 Doing this exercise will actually help you win more games by making you better with your knights.